 ADDENDUM

 After many inquiries I am purchasing and fabricating all the components required to assemble a small batch of PCV kits for 100 engines.
-These kits will be be ready for shipping in early April 2023 and will be priced and $CDN160.00 ea including North American shipping.
+These kits will be be ready for shipping in early April 2023 and will be priced and $USD 185.00 ea including North American shipping.
 If your 100 has an oil leakage problem caused by engine blow-by this will fix the problem and will be undetectable to all but the most discerning of concours judges.
 Part # PCVKIT100.

 Hi Mike,